-Today, we face unprecedented global challenges on a warming, crowded, and ecologically stressed planet.
-Surely, accelerating rates of ecological destruction combined with techno-optimistic hubris and proposals of fanciful geoengineering solutions are deeply worrisome trends.
+Today, we face unprecedented global challenges on a warming, crowded, and ecologically ravaged planet.
+The world is feeling more than a little shaky.
+Surely, accelerating rates of ecological destruction combined with arrogant techno-optimistic hubris and zany proposals of fanciful geoengineering solutions are deeply worrisome trends.

 But it was great to hear Bob's voice again.
 It brought back a flood of memories of good times, promising futures, and carefree days on beautiful turquoise bays.

 “How are you, Rico?”